KittyGiraudel/site/_posts/2022-12-10-cleaning-a-repo-from-sensitive-info.md

 title: Cleaning a repo from sensitive info
 ---

 I am participating in [Advent of Code](https://adventofcode.com) this year again, and I stumbled upon [a Reddit post](https://www.reddit.com/r/adventofcode/comments/zh2hk0/2022friendly_reminder_dont_commit_your_input/) that reminds people that [they should not publish their input data](https://twitter.com/ericwastl/status/1465805354214830081?s=20&t=f6i5IqlGF6UuzCou33ToLg).
-I won’t go too much into details here—feel free to read the thread—but the rationale is that it protects Advent of Code from malicious clones.
+I won’t go too much into details here — feel free to read the thread — but the rationale is that it protects Advent of Code from malicious clones.

 I want to comply with the author’s wishes, but I also want to be able to just run my code for all the days I participated in without having to manually copy and paste my inputs from the site.